 In addition, your 1st and 2nd graders can measure lines on the paper and then draw a line that is additional centimeters or inches or a shorter length.
 These activities are ready-to-print and use on the introduction to measurement practice pages!

 Extension Activities for Introduction to Measurement

-Have your students extend their learning by using their paper or actual rulers to measure things in the classroom or around their own home.
-Of course, to keep social distancing, students can measure their own materials in their area or even their hands or bottoms of shoes!
+Have your students extend their learning by using their paper or actual rulers to measure things in the classroom or around their own homes.
+Of course, to keep social distance, students can measure their own materials in their area or even their hands or the bottoms of shoes!
 In addition, ask your students to measure things at home.
 How long is their bed in centimeters?
 In inches?
 Measure the cover of a book or a spoon in the kitchen.

-The possibilities are endless for students to extend their measurement learning!
+The possibilities are endless for students to extend their learning!

-This introduction to measurement for 1st and 2nd grade students will help your students get the foundation they need for measurement instruction!
-Count on the introduction to measurement practice pages to help your students get started with measurement in the primary math classroom!
+This introduction to measurement for 1st and 2nd grade students will help your students get the foundation they need!
+Count on the introduction to measurement practice pages to help your students get started in the primary math classroom!

 You can always “COUNT ON ME” for engaging, differentiated math resources to help every student shine!